sileneundula/ShilohSigning/README.md

 They are long-term solutions to signing in certain situations where high-integrity is needed.
 Both offer short public keys and private keys, while SPHINCS+ offers a large signature, that can be valid in certain situations.
 Due to the security assumptions behind SPHINCS+, we believe this will stand as a high-integrity signing mechanism.

+## 2.1.1 Encoding of SPHINCS+ Signatures

+Signatures for SPHINCS+ should be encoded in base58 to allow only needed characters to be shown to provide a simple interface.

 ## 2.1.1 SPHINCS+

 SPHINCS+ is a stateless hash-based signing scheme that offers a large security margin.
 Due to the inherent security assumptions behind hash functions, we believe this will be a powerful signature scheme for post-quantum cryptography offering a large margin of security with simple measures.
 SPHINCS+ uses Haraka, SHA256, or SHAKE256, and in this instance, SHAKE256 should be preferred for optimal security.
 It has three categories of security, {1, 3, 5}.
 It is recomended to use security level 5 for high-security as there is not much of a difference aside from signature size.